kris-ramirez/Web_APIs-Code_Quiz/README.md

 The quiz and timer will start.
 Answer the question by clicking on the correct answer:
 [question & answer choices](assets/images/ScreenShot2.png)

-After you answer all five questions enter your name to see your score OR hit the Try Again button to start over: [results page](assets/images/ScreenShot3.png)
+After you answer all five questions enter your name to see your score: [results page](assets/images/ScreenShot3.png)

-Then your name and score will appear on the page: [your name and score](assets/images/ScreenShot4.png)
+Then your name and score will appear on the page.
+Click the Try Again button to start over: [your name and score](assets/images/ScreenShot4.png)

 ## Credits